For fun, we are going to call this the Indiana Authors Trail.

 Kurt Vonnegut | Indianapolis

 Stop #3 is in downtown Indianapolis at the Kurt Vonnegut Museum and Library.
-Tours start at the top of every hour, there is a fee and they suggest reservations.
+Tours start at noon, there is a fee and they suggest reservations.
 Check out their website for more details.
 Vonnegut was born in Indianapolis and wrote novels and some plays.
 He is probably most famous for Slaughterhouse-Five.
 While I recall reading that in high school, I found some age-appropriate short essays online to have my daughter read before our visit.
-Inside the museum are some artifacts like Vonnegut’s purple heart medal and typewriter.
+Inside the museum are some artifacts like Vonnegut’s Purple Heart medal and typewriter.

 Lew Wallace | Crawfordsville